de

 the rear hood.... probably creating "wing to hood" down

 force instead of "wing to ground" down force.
-There
+What is

 affects the car.
 This depends on the whole car as a concept.
 Extra